Kartik114/Memory-Game/README.md

 # Memory-Game
 🤩 Hurrah!
 Welcome to Halloween Card Matching Game to test your memory retaining skills.
-This is an amazing Card Memory Game where you have to match more and more card pairs to complete the game in given time.
+This is an amazing Game where you have to match more and more card pairs to complete the game in given time.

 Small Guide: